 Seek advice – how AWS Private Finance can help

 The IR35 regulation changes make it more important than ever for contractors to seek mortgage advice from a whole-of-market broker such as AWS Private Finance.
-We understand the changes and know which lenders will treat you most sympathetically, as well as understanding what documentation they require.
-We have plenty of experience in arranging contractor mortgages and can guide you through the process, ensuring you are prepared properly so that there are no nasty surprises when it comes to applying for a contractor mortgage.
+We understand the changes and know which lenders will treat you most sympathetically.
+As well as understanding what documentation they require.
+We have plenty of experience in arranging contractor mortgages and can guide you through the process.
+When it comes to applying for a contractor mortgage.
 Please get in touch for more information.